github/codeql/change-notes/1.24/extractor-go.md

 ## Changes to code extraction

 * The autobuilder now runs Makefiles or custom build scripts present in the codebase to install dependencies.
+* The extractor now supports extracting go.mod files, enabling queries on dependencies and their versions.